bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 * **Batch size**: 64 for all models.
 They mentioned (I believe) that it was easier to just keep it all the same for each model than try to tune it, presumably because batch size wasn't expected to make much of a difference.
-* **Learning rate/schedule**: ranged from :math:`1e-5` to :math:`3e-5` with a
+* **Learning rate/schedule**: Ranged from :math:`1e-5` to :math:`3e-5` with a
-  cosine cycle, which is tuned for each model (recall this is fine-tuning a pre-trained ImageNet model).
-There is also a warm-up epoch which is one tenth of the initial learning rate.
+  cosine cycle, where the learning rate is tuned for each model (recall this is fine-tuning a pre-trained ImageNet model).
+There is also a single warm-up epoch at the beginning which is one tenth of the initial learning rate.
 * **Optimizer**: Adam.
 Stated that using a standard strong optimizer was good enough.
 * **Hardware**: Trained on V100 GPUs in mixed precision mode with up to 8 GPUs used in a data parallel (batch split across GPUs) manner.